krithik-113/frontend/Admin.Readme.md

 password : 123

 Admin 2 :-
-email : dummy@email.com
+email : suresh@email.com
-password : dummy
+password : suresh

 Note :-
 -> Without email message from users, Admin can't able to change the role from (user to admin).